 Livinguard PRO MASK

 The Livinguard PRO MASK is classified as a Medical Mask Type I and is certified according to the European Medical Device Directive under EN14683:2019.
+It is also tested as a Corona Pandemic Respirator (CPA).
+CPA masks are considered “comparable” to FFP2 masks.
+This follows both from § 28b of the Infection Protection Act, which was reaffirmed by the Bundestag on 21.04.2021, and from the annex to the SARS-CoV2- Occupational Health and Safety Ordinance.
 As required by FFP2 masks, the Livinguard PRO MASK has a close fit to the face and can provide at least 95% filtration and thus effectively protect against coronavirus transmission.
-And there is an additional aspect: Unlike FFP2 masks, common surgical and other standard cloth masks, the Livinguard PRO MASK has been scientifically proven to destroy more than 99.9% of coronavirus (SARS-CoV-2) as proven by RWTH Aachen and Free University Berlin.
+And there is an additional aspect: Unlike FFP2 masks, common surgical and other standard cloth masks, the Livinguard PRO MASK has been scientifically proven to destroy more than 99.9% of coronavirus (SARS-CoV-2) as proven by Free University Berlin.
 Prof. Dr. Gerhard Hücker, scientific expert in the field of technical hygiene at the German Central Office of the Federal States for the Health Protection of Drugs and Medical Products (Zentralstelle der Länder für den Gesundheitsschutz von Arzneimitteln und Medizinprodukten, ZLG) concludes “The Livinguard PRO MASK has all the qualities of an FFP2 mask and has also been proven to protect against the spread of the coronavirus through cross-contamination.
 This applies to both known variants and virus mutations too.”
 In addition, The Livinguard PRO MASK is reusable for 210 days and only needs to be rinsed weekly with cold water, therefore helping to reduce the enormous amount of waste associated with the use of disposable face masks.

 These simple face masks are intended for non-medical hygiene use to provide a barrier for droplets expelled from the nose and mouth and are not certified, nor do they provide significant protection against aerosols.
 Wearing cloth masks bears a significant risk of cross-contamination.
 Moist fabric is a breeding ground for bacteria and can carry live viruses.
 A survey conducted by an unbiased third party vendor on behalf of Livinguard to survey adults across the USA to better understand consumer habits and sentiments about using face masks in the age of COVID-19 revealed that a shocking 79% of Americans do not wash cloth face masks after each use and 68% reuse one-time-use masks.
 Face masks such as the Livinguard PRO MASK with antimicrobial properties that continuously destroy viruses and bacteria therefore appear critical to reduce the risk of cross-contamination.